kostasx/EventLoop/MachineLearning/README.md

     <br>
     <ul>
         <li>
-            <a href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD2.0 - The Stanford Question Answering Dataset</a>
+            <a href="https://rajpurkar.github.io/SQuAD-explorer/"><strong>SQuAD2.0 - The Stanford Question Answering Dataset</strong></a>
-            <small>A reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.</small>
+            <small> | A reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.</small>
         </li>
     </ul>
 </details>